 Costs

-However, if you’re older and require more care, your plan can cost more than US$20,000 per year in some cases.
-So, as you can tell, the price fluctuates a lot depending on your individual situation.
+- If you’re older and require more care, your plan can cost more than US$20,000 per year in some cases.

 Step Five: Use Your Insurance

 The final step is to use your insurance.
-Once the plan is chosen and paid for, you’re able to use the plan.
+Once the plan is chosen and paid for, you will receive an insurance card and can use it right away, similar to other providers.

 Cigna Wellbeing App

-The Cigna Wellbeing app is a unique benefit that policyholders get when they go with Cigna Global insurance.
+The Cigna Wellbeing app is a unique benefit that you get when you go with Cigna Healthcare insurance.
 The app comes with a whole host of features that help you track your health, make appointments, talk with practitioners, and more.

-The app has a health-tracking biometrics feature that allows users to keep track of their weight, blood sugar, blood pressure, and cholesterol levels.
-The Wellbeing app also makes contacting doctors and specialists easier and more convenient.
+- Health Tracking: The app has a health-tracking biometrics feature that allows users to keep track of their weight, blood sugar, blood pressure, and cholesterol levels.

 Case Management

-Cigna’s Clinical Case Management Program is a very useful feature that allows those with serious medical conditions to feel that their health is in good hands.
+Cigna’s Clinical Case Management Program is a very useful feature when you have serious medical conditions.

 You will be assigned a team of doctors and specialists who will give you expert advice and planning you need to navigate your condition in the best way possible.
 You will also be assigned a case manager who will help monitor your severe condition.